 When to see a doctor

 Although tendinitis can be caused by a sudden injury, the condition is much more likely to stem from the repetition of a particular movement over time.
-Most people develop tendinitis because their jobs or hobbies involve repetitive motions, which aggravate the tendons needed to perform the tasks.
+Most people develop tendinitis because their jobs or hobbies involve repetitive motions, which put stress on the tendons needed to perform the tasks.
+Using proper technique is especially important when performing repetitive sports movements or job-related activities.
+Improper technique can overload the tendon — which can occur, for instance, with tennis elbow — and lead to tendinitis.

 Risk factors for developing tendinitis include age, working in particular jobs or participating in certain sports.